Contact the appropriate regional representative about SR information for any diocese that is not included in the SRN Regional list

 Southwell & Nottingham Diocese

-The task of the Partnerships Team is to help raise awareness in the Diocese of the social and ethical challenges that face us as Christians today, and to encourage and support reflection and action in response to these challenges, witnessing to the Gospel in our public life and in our communities.
+The task of the Partnerships and Mission Team is to help raise awareness in the Diocese of the social and ethical challenges that face us as Christians today, and to encourage and support reflection and action in response to these challenges, witnessing to the Gospel in our public life and in our communities.
 Central to our mission is working with others in partnership to serve our communities.
+Our work is integral to the diocesan vision of Growing Disciples Wider Younger Deeper.

 Formerly known as “West Yorks and the Dales”